5 Ways To Use The New Approach To Delegation featured image

 The most certain way to retain, attract, and develop high performers is when leaders are doing their first job first–being a leader, not Chief Doer.

-Leaders must move from chief doer to chief delegator.
+Leaders must move from “chief do-er” to chief delegator.

 You must redefine delegation as the most important skill for your leaders.
 Full stop.